cookjeremiahironpadel/uploadfiletosheetsdrive/README.md

 The file then goes to google drive and a link to the drive file is posted in your sheet on next available row.
 Also an email is sent with the form and file info attached.

+Uses google apps script and requires that you go into scripts editor on google sheets and deploy as webapp.

 I have edited 2 pieces of code together from other people that allow you to do this.
 I mention them below.
 I then edited it to get rid of some errors.
 I really learned a lot by watching the video from paragyte.com below.
 I used a ton of his code.
 Just had to tidy up the upload.html to work from within a google sheets drop down menu iframe.